sagitbolat/skyengine_sdl/ideas.md

 * Sound

 ### Refactoring
+* Take drawing code out into the bmp code.
 * Replace SDL with OpenGL.
     * OpenGL is good for 2D.
     * Look into which version to use.
 Probably looks like 3.3 is good?